Here to Help Learning Speakers

 Forrest’s Workshop for Men

-An Equipment Operators Guide to Keeping Your Family Out of the Shop How does a skid steer loader, a backhoe, a front tine tiller, a small tractor, and a diesel pick-up truck relate to being a husband, father, and servant leader of your family?
-In this very unique talk, Forrest Mora, a landscape contractor and equipment operator, speaks to the men using language that men can relate to.
-He relates real-life stories from his experiences over the last 30 years to sometimes laugh at himself and other times challenge everyone in the room.
-His nuts and bolts style of communicating will provide a welcomed outlet for men to gather together and discover that they are not alone in their challenges of life.
+How do a skid steer loader, a backhoe, a front tine tiller, a small tractor, and a diesel pick-up truck relate to being a husband, father, and servant leader of your family?
+In this unique talk, Forrest Mora, a landscape contractor and equipment operator, speaks to the men using language that men can relate to.
+He tells real-life stories from his experiences over the last 30 years to sometimes laugh at himself and other times challenge everyone in the room.
+His nuts and bolts communication style provides a welcomed outlet for men to gather together and discover that they are not alone in their life challenges.

 Speaker Request Form